-The Award in Vocational Skills (Introductory Level A) supports students with learning disabilities / learning difficulties to acquire the skills required to gain and maintain employment or to further their education.
-Students are trained in one of the following vocational areas: Hospitality and Retail, Office and Digital Skills.
-They are also assessed in Key Skills which include Maltese, English, Mathematics, PSHE, IT, Creative Self-Expression, and Daily Living and Community Skills and Customer Care and Employability skills.
-A work placement experience within the College is also provided according to the vocational area being studied.
-Before enrolling in the programme, students are required to attend an induction session to assess the suitability of the course and identify the vocational area according to their abilities.
+The Award in Vocational and Employability Skills (Introductory Level A) is a structured programme of study that helps students with learning disabilities / learning difficulties acquire skills necessary to gain and maintain employment or to further their education.
+Students will be trained in Hospitality and Retail, and Office Skills.
+They are also assessed in Key skills which include Maltese, English, Mathematics, IT, PSHE, Daily Living and Community Skills and Customer Care and Employability skills.
+A work placement experience within the college is also provided.
+Before enrolling in the programme, students are required to attend a three-day evaluation period to assess their suitability for the course.